hemnath-github/DeloitteSummerInternR2/README.md

 **Hint : All datasets are cleaned from the given source.**

-Import datasets to Tableau and start the analysis ;
+Import datasets to Tableau and start the analysis;

 1, Create the calculated function and formula for less or zero time running machine to get that calculation for further steps.